yossisp/spektor.dev/content/blog/spring-modulith/index.md

   }
 }
 ```
-Now `ApplicationEventPublisher` Spring class is used to publish `OrderCompleted` event which can then be consume by `InventoryManagement`.
+Above `ApplicationEventPublisher` Spring class is used to publish `OrderCompleted` event which can then be consumed by `InventoryManagement`.
 By default, Spring events are published [synchronously](https://www.baeldung.com/spring-events#anonymous-events), that is after the event is published it will be consumed in the same thread by a listener.
 On the one hand this offers a simpler mental model to reason about events, on the other hand the event consumer participates in the original transaction which widens  transaction boundary and increases the chances for the transaction to fail.

 The above issue can be mitigated by implementing an asynchronous consumer of application events:
 ```java